-As demand for sustainable travel grows, cycling holidays offer a way of mimimising your carbon footprint while exploring.
+As demand for sustainable travel grows, cycling is a great way of minimising your carbon footprint while exploring.

 Hiring a bicycle at your destination saves the hassle of transporting your own.
-If you’re not sure you have the stamina to spend a day cycling, you can always save your legs and hire yourself an e-bike.
+If you’re not sure you have the stamina to spend a day cycling, you can always save your legs and hire yourself an e-bike to zip around on.

 Here’s a look at five of the most bike friendly cities in Europe: